School buildings, Santiguyah, Guinea

 In predominantly tropical weather conditions, cooling a building is of great importance.
 Therefore, a key element of the design is a sustainable, passive and natural ventilation system.
 The principle of using interaction of solar radiation and shading has already been proven elsewhere: the double roof.

 In the case of the modules built here, smaller brick vaults form the lower roof.
 A steel girder construction rests on this.
 This is tinroofed with corrugated iron sheets which protect the vaulted roof from direct sunlight.
-The buildings are aligned perpendicular to the prevailing wind direction, so that it supports the removal of warm air from the construction by convection.
+The buildings are aligned crosswise to the prevailing wind direction, so that it supports the removal of warm air from the construction by convection.
 The long, rectangular school building provides classrooms and additional shaded outdoor space for teaching, leisure and communication.

 Window openings are arranged on both sides of the classrooms and are equipped with adjustable lamella shutters.
 Depending on the heat and wind, they can be used to regulate how quickly an air stream enters the building and dissipates the accumulated warm air to the outside.